Invasion of the Animal People: Added prologue

 The U.S. cut of the film opens with narration by John Carradine, informing the audience why scientific knowledge is necessary and a good thing.
 The scene switches to two doctors discussing the strange case of a patient named Diane Wilson (Barbara Wilson).
 A third doctor comes into the office holding a skull and proceeds to lecture the other two on how the human ear functions.

 A flashback sequence begins by showing the audience Diane Wilson's earlier UFO incident: While asleep in her bed, the young woman experiences an extraterrestrial visit, awakening to a horrible, ear-splitting sound that only she can hear.
 Overcome by confusion, panic, and pain, she runs outside in her nightgown and sees a weird round light in the sky.
 By the time paramedics arrive and take her to the hospital, she is in a catatonic state and no longer able to explain what she has experienced.
 Local newspaper headlines wonder if what happened has something to do with a reported UFO sighting in the same area that night.
 Before this can be determined, she recovers completely, leaves the hospital, and flies to Sweden.
 At this point, the storyline of the original film begins, but with expository narration by Carradine added over various scenes throughout the rest of the film.

 Soundtrack

 The Swedish film's original ballad, "Midnight Sun Lament", is based on the old Swedish folk melody popularized as "Värmlandsvisan" and had music and Swedish lyrics written by Gustaf Unger, and English lyrics by Frederick Herbert.

+Critical response

+Film critic Glenn Erickson wrote in DVD Savant that the film was a "dismal, abysmal turkey," that "it doesn't provide much in the way of entertainment," that "neither of the leads quite cut it, although they are likeable enough," and that "the story heads exactly nowhere."
+Writing in AllMovie, critic Fred Beltin described the film as "thick with ponderous double talk that never advances the story and usually confuses it," but noted that "while the original Swedish film isn't terribly remarkable beyond its unique geographic setting, when compared to the muddled jumble that [American Producer Jerry] Warren concocted, it shines far brighter than it would on its own."